steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 $scrapy shell https://this-week-in-rust.org
 ```

 Use your target websites instead if you have.
-After this , the console will become the Ipython mode with information similar to this.
+After this, the console will become the Ipython mode with information similar to this.

 ```console
 [s] Available Scrapy objects: